rogerils/antispoofing.eyeblink/README.rst

 work with the **whole** of the replay attack database.
 Just type `--help` at the command line for instructions.

+There is one parameter in special you may need tunning on the above script, which relates to the ``--maximum-displacement`` option.
+This option controls the percentage in eye-center movement in which the method still considers the current detection is valid, w.r.t. the previous frame.
+If the eye-center positions between the current and previous frame move more than the specified ratio of the eye-width, then the detection is considered invalid and is discarded.

 .. note::

   To parallelize this job, do the following::